ryazh3nka/.dotfiles/readme.md

 set-option -g focus-events on
 ```
 if you're not using `foot`, change the argument of the expression containing `terminal-overrides` to your desired terminal emulator, or, better yet, export the `$TERM` variable inside your `.zshenv` (this needs to be set to render the termcolors correctly inside the tmux session, among other things).

+### nvim
+install the `lazy.nvim` package manager, copy the config files, load the plugins and you should be good to go.

 ## list of packages
 ```zsh